PowerDNS/pdns/docs/markdown/authoritative/upgrading.md

 A: Yes, as long as the relevant '-dnssec' setting is not enabled.
 These settings are typically called 'gmysql-dnssec', 'gpgsql-dnssec', 'gsqlite3-dnssec'.
 If this setting IS enabled, 3.x expects the new schema to be in place.

 Q: If I run 3.0 with the new schema, and I have set '-dnssec', do I need to rectify my zones?
 A: Yes.
 If the '-dnssec' setting is enabled, PowerDNS expects the 'auth' field to be filled out correctly.
 When slaving zones this happens automatically.
-For other zones, run 'pdnssec rectify-zone zonename'.
+For other zones, run 'pdnsutil rectify-zone zonename'.
 Even if a zone is not DNSSEC secured, as long as the new schema is in place, the zone must be rectified (or at least have the 'auth' field set correctly).

 Q: I want to fill out the 'auth' and 'ordername' fields directly, how do I do this?
 A: The 'auth' field should be '1' or 'true' for all records that are within your zone.
 For a zone without delegations, this means 'auth' should always be set.
 If you have delegations, both the NS records for that delegation and possible glue records for it should not have 'auth' set.